 Chart a journey based on your interests and curiosity.

 Questions of peace and justice permeate our lives.
-By choosing from courses in many disciplines (including political science, sociology, history, anthropology, theology, psychology, philosophy and other fields), you can explore peacemaking on three distinct levels: personal (faith and values), interpersonal (relationships between individuals, ethnic groups, and states) and systemic (interactions with political, social, and economic systems).
+By choosing from courses in many disciplines (including political science, nursing, sociology, history, business, theology, psychology, education and other fields), you can explore peacemaking on three distinct levels: personal (faith and values), interpersonal (relationships between individuals, ethnic groups, and states) and systemic (interactions with political, social, and economic systems).

 Study the most compelling narrative of our time.